aws-samples/aws-cudos-framework-deployment/README.md

-# CUDOS Framework: Enterprise Dashboards
+# Cloud Intelligence Dashboards (CUDOS Framework)

-## Welcome to customer automation for CUDOS Framework repository
+## Welcome to customer automation for Cloud Intelligence Dashboards (CUDOS Framework) repository

 ### The scripts in this repo have been succesfully tested in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home)